 SOC 2 is what most technology companies need.
 It assesses controls across five Trust Services Criteria: Security (required), Availability, Confidentiality, Processing Integrity, and Privacy.
 Security is always in scope.
 The other four are optional — you elect which ones to include based on what your customers care about and what your product actually does.

-Type I vs Type II applies here too, and the same rule holds: enterprise procurement teams want Type II.
-A Type I report shows your controls exist.
-A Type II report shows they worked.
-The difference matters more than most companies realize, particularly in regulated industries.
+The same Type I vs. Type II distinction applies here, and the same rule holds: enterprise procurement teams want Type II.
+A Type I shows your controls exist.
+A Type II shows they worked.
+The difference matters more than most companies realize, especially in regulated industries or where large enterprise contracts are at stake.

 SOC 2 reports are restricted-use documents.
 You share them under NDA with specific customers or prospects — not publicly.
-The report includes the auditor's opinion, a description of your systems and controls, and the testing results.
+The report includes the auditor's opinion, a description of your systems and controls, and the detailed testing results.
 Enterprise security teams read it carefully.
+That's the point.

-One practical note: the SOC 2 audit covers a period, not just a snapshot.
-If you start your audit engagement in January, the auditor needs to see six to twelve months of control operation before they can issue a Type II opinion.
+One thing that surprises companies: the SOC 2 audit covers a period, not just a snapshot.
+If you kick off an audit engagement in January, the auditor needs to see six to twelve months of control operation before they can issue a Type II opinion.
 Companies that engage an auditor before their controls are actually running consistently end up paying for two audits — or waiting out the observation period with a gap in their deal pipeline.

 SOC 3: The Public Marketing Version

 SOC 3 is a SOC 2 audit with the detailed report replaced by a short public summary.
 Same audit scope, same CPA attestation, different output.
-You're allowed to post it on your website and call yourself SOC 3 certified.
+You can post it on your website and call yourself SOC 3 certified.

 The limitation: it contains no control-level detail.
-A security team reviewing your SOC 3 learns almost nothing useful.
+A security team reviewing your SOC 3 learns almost nothing actionable.
 They'll ask for the SOC 2 anyway.
-SOC 3 serves as a trust signal for prospects who haven't yet asked for the full report — it's marketing, not procurement.
+SOC 3 works as a trust signal for prospects who haven't yet asked for the full report — it's marketing, not procurement.

-If you've already completed a SOC 2 audit, asking your auditor for the corresponding SOC 3 summary is typically a small additional cost and worth doing.
+If you've already completed a SOC 2 audit, getting the corresponding SOC 3 summary from your auditor is typically a small incremental cost and worth doing.
 If you haven't done a SOC 2 yet, there's no reason to think about SOC 3.

 Which One Your Company Actually Needs